 The phone call led Tana to join Compass Financial Consulting, a fee-only wealth management firm where she moved from part-time client service administrator for the small but growing firm all the way up to Principal in 2014.
 She served as the Chief Compliance Officer at Compass, helped with many of the administrative aspects of running the business, and worked with a variety of clients.
 She also became a Certified College Funding Specialist in 2011 just as her first child headed off to college.
 Compass merged with Homrich Berg in January 2018 at which time Tana became a Principal at HB.

 Prior to joining the Compass team in 2005, Tana had earned both bachelor’s and master’s degrees in accounting.
 She had served as a corporate audit specialist, an operational manager, and an adjunct accounting teacher at Chattahoochee Technical College.
-She is slated to return to the classroom as an instructor for Kennesaw State University’s new certified financial planner program in 2018.
+She returned to the classroom as an instructor for Kennesaw State University’s new certified financial planner program in 2018.
+While no longer consistently teaching for the program, she remains available as a sub.

 A published author, Tana has shared a wealth of financial advice for young people and other financial novices in her award-winning book, The Graduate’s Guide to Money, and in other publications.
 She enjoys speaking to college students about how to start their financial lives on the right foot.
-Tana also writes a financial blog for Working On Your Now, an online community supporting women through the various stages of their careers, and she often speaks to women’s groups about the emotional aspects of money management.
-She supports various local and national organizations and has served on various community boards.
+Tana often speaks to women’s groups about the emotional aspects of money management.
+Contact Tana if you need a speaker for your event.